 Understanding abdominal anatomy and physiology is essential to understanding the human body as a whole.
 The abdomen contains all of the digestive organs as well as the liver, kidneys and gallbladder.
 In addition, many important blood vessels travel through the abdomen, including the aorta and the inferior vena cava.
 As a future or current health care professional, insight into this region of anatomy will be critical to your success.

-Join Dr. James Pickering, an Associate Professor of Anatomy at the University of Leeds, UK, as he reviews abdominal anatomy via high yield lectures supported by interactive quizzes, topic reviews and mnemonics.
+Join Dr. James Pickering, Associate Professor of Anatomy at the University of Leeds, UK, as he reviews abdominal anatomy via high-yield lectures supported by interactive quizzes, topic reviews and mnemonics.
 Dr. Pickering is an innovative educator whose goal is to make the learning process effective and efficient.

 This course will cover all of the following, essential concepts:

 If you are interested in a dynamic approach to learning, start reviewing with Dr. Pickering today.